tno-nickyount/the-new-ontology-public-release/overview/ReadMe-Public-Release.md

 - 🧪 *Invitation for Open Critique* — Call for public review and structural engagement

 ### **2. The New Ontology**
-- 🔹 *ReadMe – The New Ontology* — Preface and guide to the treatise
 - 📘 *The New Ontology.pdf* — Formal treatise presenting the full framework
 - 📗 *Glossary.pdf* — Definitions of all key terms
 - 📙 *Symbolic Foundation.pdf* — Condensed symbolic form of the ontology

 ### **3. Supplementary Essays**
-- 🔹 *ReadMe – Supplementary Essays*
 - Ten essays exploring specific structural domains:
   - Domains, Objects, Meaning, Time, Obligation, Recursion, Death, AI, etc.

 ### **4. Confrontations Archive**
-- 🔹 *ReadMe – Confrontations*
 - Full dialectical engagement with:
   - Structural Realism, Process Philosophy, Platonism, Heidegger, and more

 ### **5. Applications and Implications**
-- 🔹 *ReadMe – Applications and Implications*
 - Six interdisciplinary essays applying the framework to:
   - Formal logic, moral systems, AI cognition, evolutionary structure, etc.